fboukezzoula/SwarmMSKit/README.md

 We use the latest Docker Daemon Engine(1.14.0), Swarm (1.2.6), Vault(0.6.4), Consul(0.7.2) and Nexus OSS (3.2.0-01) versions.

-Notice that I've build locally the swarm.exe binary with the latest version of docker/swarm : https://github.com/docker/swarm/archive/v1.2.6-rc1.zip
+Notice that I've built locally the swarm.exe binary with the latest version of docker/swarm : https://github.com/docker/swarm/archive/v1.2.6-rc1.zip

 ######docker -H tcp://10.1.0.24:2375 version :